Why Sprouting is Good for the Gut

 Sprouting is Magical

 Sprouted grains have been soaked in water until they begin to germinate.
 It takes the grain and turns it into a small sprout, releasing vital enzymes in the process.
-Sprouting is magical because it helps to unlock valuable nutrients making them much easier for our bodies to absorb and digest.
-It also helps to break down some of the starch in the seed.
+Sprouting is magical because it helps to unlock valuable nutrients making them much easier for our bodies to absorb and digest1.
+It also helps to break down some of the starch in the seed2.
 Compared to white bread and whole wheat bread, which are made from ground flours, much of the nutrition is lost in the refinement process.
 Whereas sprouted grain bread is gently mashed to form a dough and the vitamins and minerals are preserved.

 So Why is Sprouting Good for the Gut?